kirso/KirillSo.com/src/pages/about.md

 - Living an examined and calm life
 - Exploration & experimentation
 - Seeking mastery & expertise
-- Beginner’s mind and art of starting from scratch
+- Beginner’s mind
 - Lifelong learning and forever student
 - Non-convention and non-conformity
 - Simplicity and minimalism
-- Virtue cultivation.
-Alternatively
+- Virtue cultivation
 - Individual journey and direction
 - Bits of hungriness and foolishness